Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Stacking of CMB temperature and polarization data

 \subsection{Stacking methodology in polarization}

-The main procedure for the stacking of CMB patches has been detailed in \citet{planck2013-p14}.
-However, the process for stacking patches of polarization data is not as straightforward as for scalar signals like the CMB temperature or the \ep\- mode polarization; indeed, the $Q$ and $U$ tensorial components are referred in a local frame, and patches at different locations cannot be directly stacked together.
-Here instead, we employ a configuration of the Stokes parameters which allows for superposition; more precisely, we use the following locally defined rotation of the Stokes parameters: \begin{linenomath*}
+The main procedure for stacking of CMB patches in the ISW context has been detailed in \citet{planck2013-p14}.
+However, the process for stacking patches of polarization data is not as straightforward as for scalar signals like the CMB temperature or the \ep\- mode polarization; indeed, the $Q$ and $U$ tensorial components are referred to a local frame, and patches at different locations cannot be directly stacked together.
+Here instead, we employ a configuration of the Stokes parameters that allows for superposition; more precisely, we use the following locally defined rotation of the Stokes parameters: \begin{linenomath*}

 \end{linenomath*} where $\boldsymbol{\theta} = \theta \left( \cos{\phi}, \sin{\phi}\right)$ and $\phi$ is the angle defined by the line that connects the location considered at the centre of the reference system and a position at an angular distance $\theta$ from the centre.
 This definition, first proposed by \citet{Kamionkowski1997}, decomposes the linear polarization into a radial ($Q_\mathrm{r} > 0$) and a tangential ($Q_\mathrm{r} < 0$) contribution around the reference positions. \citet{Komatsu2011} provided a recipe to compute the theoretical $T$, $Q_\mathrm{r}$ and $U_\mathrm{r}$ angular profiles from stacked patches centred on temperature peaks, making explicit its dependence on the correlations of the CMB primordial anisotropies.